shorebirdtech/handbook/onboarding.md

 productive on whatever you're using.

 # Day you join
 * There will be some tax paperwork to sign and identity verification to do before you're legally allowed to start working.
 Eric and Rippling will walk you through that.
 * Eric will need to add you to the GitHub org as a Member or Owner if needed.

 # Days after you join
-* A corporate credit card will be delivered later this week if you need any other equipment.
+* A corporate credit card from Ramp will be delivered later this week if you need any other equipment.

 ## Accounts

 * Your GSuite account should have been created as part of the Rippling onboarding process.
 * You will use your existing GitHub account, but you will be added to the Shorebird organization.
-* You will use your existing Discord account, but you will be added to the Shorebird server.
+* You will use your existing Discord account, but you will be added to the Birder role on the Shorebird server.

 # Communication

-* You should have been added to the Shorebird Discord server.
-Please join and introduce yourself.
+* Please join the [Shorebird Discord](https://discord.gg/shorebird) if you haven't already.
 You will be added to the "Birder" role and you will have admin powers on the Discord.
 * You should consider muting Discord, except for @mentions.
 If Discord ends up too noisy, we'll find something quieter for internal communication.